mynameiskaleb/johnnyromano.github.io/_posts/2019-03-11-google-drive-emailer.md

 ### 4. Attaching files from Google Drive

 Sometimes you need to attach a file to your email.
-Here is a modified example of our send mail template with two pdf's from Google Drive attached.
+Here is a modified example of our send mail template with two pdfs from Google Drive attached.

 ~~~javascript
 // Adding Google Drive Files as attachments